Developing therapies to improve gut health

-Ateria was founded by the principals of Anglo Scientific, a UK-based technology commercialisation company.
+Ateria was founded by the principals of Scientific Venture Partners, a UK-based technology commercialisation company.
 It is focused on developing products for a variety of unmet medical needs involving gut health including, for example, Irritable Bowel Syndrome.
 The products are based on the research of Professor John Hunter and Dr Rosemary Waring, leading investigators in the areas of gut health and metabolic disorders, and co-founders of Ateria.

 The central hypothesis underlying the Company is that many conditions that affect the gut are driven by inefficient digestion of carbohydrates in the small intestine.
 This inefficiency results in large amounts of undigested carbohydrate passing through the small intestine and entering the large intestine.
 When large amounts of undigested carbohydrate enter the large intestine, the bacterial population of the large intestine, known as the microbiome or the gut flora, produce waste products that irritate the gut and lead to typical IBS symptoms such as diarrhoea, flatulence and cramping.

 Ateria’s proprietary products assist digestion by adding enzymes to the patient’s diet.
 The addition of these enzymes helps normalize digestion.

 There is preliminary evidence to suggest that the addition of these enzymes to the diet improves athletic performance, possibly by enhancing energy extraction.
 On the basis of proof of concept data in student athletes at the University of Birmingham, clinical studies to investigate their impact on athletic conditioning and endurance are underway.

 Ateria’s proprietary ERME™ enzyme supplement is classified as GRAS (Generally Recognized as Safe) in the UK and has been incorporated safely into human foods for many years.